developmentAC/curalit/README.md

 From the above links, download the `.gz` files from both the _Baseline_ and _Updatefiles_ URLs and save them to the `data/` directory (which you may have to create).

-Once all desired `.gz` files (gunzip compression) have been downloaded, they may be opened using the following Unix script which checks for success when opening compressed files.
+Once all desired `.gz` files (gunzip compression) have been downloaded, they may be opened using the following Unix script which checks for a successful extraction of files.
+The compressed files are conserved in `compressed/` if they are needed later, and the extracted files are placed in `data/`.

 ```bash
 #!/bin/bash